Amanda Greavette’s “Living in the Body; Milk and Honey”

 Living in the Body; Milk and Honey

 Amanda Greavette, a Canadian artist based in Ontario, is well known for her paintings of birth and pregnancy.
 Living in the Body; Milk and Honey was one of the first of Greavette’s paintings that I came across when starting Visualizing Birth back in 2010.
 The large rose window behind the main figure brings a sense of spirituality, holiness, and religion to the piece.
 Art and religion have a long history together, although contemporary representations of pregnancy and birth are not often part of this art historical discussion.
-Influenced in part by her own devotion to Christianity, the artist named the work after a verse from scripture, explaining to me that the title refers both to the human experiences of life, including living in the flesh, and to the importance of community.
+Influenced in part by her own faith, the artist named the work after a verse from scripture, explaining to me that the title refers both to the human experiences of life, including living in the flesh, and to the importance of community.
 Milk and Honey is the promised land, the heavenly food, and the treasures of the earth and the riches it has to offer.

 I was (also) emulating the Virgin Mary, or the goddess mother, the spiritual representation of a woman whose divine role…is creating and bringing forth life, and there is a holiness and sacredness in that.
 Obviously referencing the long history of this theme in art, I also wanted the woman to be real, though ideal in a way, but fully flesh too–tired in her face, gazing directly at the viewer, balancing between being the subject and being the one in power.
 I wanted her stance to be strong, and her be a sexual being without being overly idealized–the model was myself and I wanted a stance that communicated power and presence and not shame or vulnerability, yet while recognizing the beauty and fragility of the experience.